-St Mark’s has grown from humble beginnings in 1986 to be a thriving educational community of approximately 1580 students from Kindergarten to Year 12.
+St Mark’s has grown from humble beginnings in 1986 to be a thriving educational community of more than 1,700 students in 2018 from Kindergarten to Year 12.
 The School employs nearly 200 staff, including teachers, education assistants, music tutors and administrative, grounds and maintenance staff.
 The School’s Christian ethos and values promote a positive work environment and a culture which attracts and retains high quality staff by fostering professionalism, commitment, loyalty and strong pastoral care.

 The first two Principals, Mrs Barbara Godwin and Mr Tony Stopher, led wisely and strongly during the first 27 years and together with the School Council they have left a remarkable legacy.
 The academic ethos of the School remains paramount, with increasing focus on catering for high achievers and gifted and talented students.
 Although the School is quietly understated in promoting itself, places for enrolment at St Mark’s are highly sought and often difficult to secure.

 The School's Strategic Plan was launched early in 2015, with our three strategic priorities for the next five years: (1) raising our academic ethos and profile; (2) increasing our focus on the arts, creativity and innovation; and (3) connecting meaningfully with the Indian Ocean Rim and becoming more international in our perspective.

 Unlike our overall School Improvement Plan, which encompasses all aspects of school life, the strategic plan deliberately focuses only on the three strategic priorities for 2015 to 2019.
 Together with our long-term Master Plan, launched last year, and our 10 Year Financial Plan, this new strategic plan will steer a course for us in our quest for continuous school improvement.
 The School’s Master Plan will ensure the continued development of contemporary learning spaces for the 21st Century, set amidst pleasant, open grounds.